aws-solutions-library-samples/guidance-for-scalable-game-playtesting-and-qa-on-aws/README.md

 - Use the [AWS Cloud Development Kit](https://docs.aws.amazon.com/cdk/v2/guide/cli.html) (AWS CDK).
 You can use aws configure via AWS CLI or other mechanisms to authenticate your terminal to use CDK
 - Make sure you have installed [AWS Command Line Interface](https://docs.aws.amazon.com/cli/v1/userguide/cli-chap-install.html) (AWS CLI)
 - Make sure you have your [AWS Profile](https://docs.aws.amazon.com/cli/v1/userguide/cli-chap-configure.html) set up to point to the correct account and the us-east-2 region
-- Perform [CDK Bootstrap](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html) if you have not previously deployed infrastructure using AWS CDK in your AWS account
-Supported Regions

 ### Supported Regions